AdrianArnaiz/AdrianArnaiz/content/publication/2025-09-PhDThesis/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "Trustworthy AI — balancing technical, human, and regulatory dimensions"
+  caption: "Trustworthy AI: balancing technical, human, and regulatory dimensions"
   focal_point: ""
   preview_only: false